ON THIS PAGE

-The Book of Exodus informs us that Aaron, the first High Priest, was born to Jochebed - the Egyptian-born daughter of Levi and her nephew Amram.
-Jochebed and Amran's eldest child was Miriam, followed by Aaron then, about three years later, Moses.
+The Book of Exodus tells us that Aaron, Israel’s first High Priest was born to Amram (Levi’s grandson) and Jochebed whom the English version says was his father’s sister (Note: In regard to this relationship there are two factors to consider - the true meaning of the word sister may be uncertain and the prohibition against certain sexual relations was only given later in Leviticus 18:12).
+Regardless, Jochebed bore three children - Miriam, Aaron, then Moses - about three years later.
 The Bible tells us that Aaron married Elisheba, who bore him four sons - Nadab and Abihu, Eleazar and Ithamar.
 (Exodus 6:23)

-Acting in tandem with his brother Moses, Aaron was a crucial part of the freeing of the nation from slavery in Egypt.
-Although Moses was the actual leader, he was slow of speech and slow of tongue so God chose his fluent brother Aaron to go with Moses to confront the Pharaoh and act as Moses' 'mouth'.
-It was Aaron who by various signs convinced the elders of Israel that the Lord had seen the affliction of the people and was going to do something about it (Exodus 4:27-31).
+Acting in tandem with his brother Moses, Aaron played a crucial part in the freeing of the nation from slavery in Egypt.
+Although Moses was the one chosen to confront the Pharaoh and lead the nation out of slavery, there was a problem.
+Moses was slow of speech so God sent his elder brother Aaron with him to do the talking for Moses.
+He was, as it were, Moses' 'mouth' convincing the elders of Israel that the Lord had seen the affliction of the people and was going to do something about it (Exodus 4:27-31).

 "Also let the priests who come near to the Lord consecrate themselves, or else the Lord will break out against them."
 Moses said to the Lord , "The people cannot come up to Mount Sinai, for You warned us, saying, 'Set bounds about the mountain and consecrate it.'"
 Then the Lord said to him, "Go down and come up again, you and Aaron with you; but do not let the priests and the people break through to come up to the Lord , or He will break forth upon them."